 The Trust will be treated as a corporation for any taxable period beginning on or after the tax reclassification.
 Income, gain, loss, deduction and credit from the Trust will no longer be passed through to the Trust shareholders.
-The Trust will issue its final Schedule K-1s for the taxable period beginning January 1, 2021 and ending August 31, 2021, the last day on which the Trust was treated as a partnership for U.S. federal income tax purposes.
-Thereafter the Trust will stop issuing annual Form 1065, Schedule K-1s and Trust shareholders will no longer be subject to current taxation on the Trust's earnings.
-Trust shareholders subject to rules regarding "unrelated business taxable income" (or "UBTI") will no longer be allocated UBTI from the Trust.
+The Trust issued its final Schedule K-1s for the taxable period beginning January 1, 2021 and ending August 31, 2021, the last day on which the Trust was treated as a partnership for U.S. federal income tax purposes.
 The Trust will be required to file Form 1120, U.S. Corporation Income Tax Return on an annual basis and for all taxable periods beginning on or after the tax reclassification.
 In addition, distribution with respect to Trust shares (including Trust preferred shares) will now be reported on Form 1099-DIV, instead of on Schedule K-1.